The earth is burning - What about our climate?

 The climate is warming so quickly that evolution cannot keep up.
 We are already seeing the disappearance of animal and plant species in distribution areas solid that are now too warm for them.
 Species extinction is the final step.
 And to stay with the melting sea ice: The retreat of the ice is driving walruses by the thousands towards the Alaskan mainland.
 Global warming and the resulting acidification of the oceans is also leading to global coral bleaching and reef mortality.

-Of course, there will also be adaptations: Humpback whales are taking advantage of the new ice-free waters of the Antarctic and sea urchins are probably more resilient than thought - to name just two examples.
-Nevertheless, the question arises as to how many species can adapt to the new circumstances and up to what maximum temperatures?
+Of course, there will also be adaptations: Humpback whales are taking advantage of the new ice-free waters of Antarctica and sea urchins are probably more resilient than thought - to name just two examples.
+Nevertheless, the question arises as to how many species will be able to adapt to the new circumstances and up to what maximum temperatures?

-Researchers from the Intergovernmental Panel on Climate Change show that even if we humans reduce our greenhouse gas emissions, we will only see the results much later, because many changes that can be attributed to past and future greenhouse gas emissions cannot be reversed for centuries or even thousands of years, especially changes to the oceans, ice sheets and global sea levels.
+Researchers at the Intergovernmental Panel on Climate Change show that even if we humans reduce our greenhouse gas emissions, we will only see the results much later, because many changes that are attributable to past and future greenhouse gas emissions cannot be reversed for centuries or even thousands of years, especially changes to the oceans, ice sheets and global sea levels.

 The scenarios of the IPCC report